bartrumb/n8n-mcp-server/README.md

    - Verify n8n instance is running
    - Check URL protocol (http/https)
    - Remove trailing slash from N8N_HOST

+4. Documentation Search Issues
+   - "Documentation not found": The docs directory may not be accessible
+   - "No results found": Try broader search terms or check spelling
+   - "Empty categories": Documentation files may not be in the expected location
+   - Check that `/mnt/c/Code/n8n/docs` exists and contains markdown files

 ## Security Best Practices